 Back then, electrical engineering had limited specialty jobs.
 But, it had a promising future.

 The communication industry had sparked a new job market.
-Thus, more electrical engineers found employment.
+Thus, more and more electrical engineers found employment.

-Near the same time, Werner von Siemens gave us the industrial generator.
+Near the same time, Werner von Siemens brought us the industrial generator.

 He created a new industry out of thin air.
-Power utilities had formed.
-Their mission was to bring power to homes and businesses.
+These generators led the way to the formation of power utilities.
+The mission of power utilities was to bring power to homes and businesses.

-Electricity had become plentiful and accessible to everyone.
-Like the discovery of fire, electricity transformed life.
+Electricity then became plentiful and accessible to everyone.
+Like the discovery of fire, electricity forever transformed everyday life.

-In short, the power grid grew from one pocket of America to connecting almost all America.
-Again, this growth sparked many new technologies.
+In short, the power grid went from one pocket of America to engulfing almost all of America.
+This grid expansion in return sparked many new technologies and jobs.

 The discovery of electromagnetic waves

-Moving ahead, in 1888 Heinrich Hertz discovered electromagnetic waves.
-This brought us electronics.
+Moving ahead, in 1888, Heinrich Hertz discovered electromagnetic waves.
+This discovery brought us electronics.

-Back in the day, companies in all industries hired their own electrical engineers.
-They wanted to upgrade to electrical products.
+Back in the industrial revolution, many companies hired their own electrical engineers.
+Because they wanted to constantly upgrade their infrastructure with electrical products.

 By now you see how industries influenced by electricity evolve.
 Nothing remains constant.